This is How the Danish Ambassador Gets Through Winter in DC

 What reminds you of winter at home or in DC?

-Glögg because you can smell the heated red wine and the cinnamon and everything that goes into it.
+Gløgg because you can smell the heated red wine and the cinnamon and everything that goes into it.
 Baking smells always remind me of winter and Christmas as well.

 What do people not know about Denmark in the winter and is there anything you can only get there that you wish people in DC could experience?